Diabetes Mellitus refers to a group of metabolic disorders which causes high blood sugar levels over a prolonged period.

 3. Type 3c Diabetes (Pancreatogenic)

 Pancreatogenic diabetes is a type of diabetes that is still being researched.
 It takes up about 5 – 10% of all diabetic cases.
-Chronic pancreatitis have been found to be a major cause of this condition.
+Chronic pancreatitis has been found to be a major cause of this condition.

 Other causes include: